 (A) As used in this section:

-(1) “Inmate” includes any person who is committed to a detention facility, who is in the custody of the department of rehabilitation and correction, and who is participating in an approved assignment under the federal prison industries enhancement certification program.
-“Inmate” does not include a prisoner confined within a detention facility operated by or for a political subdivision.
+(4) "Inmate" means any person who is committed to the custody of the department of rehabilitation and correction and who is participating in an Ohio penal industries program that is under the federal prison industries enhancement certification program.

 (A) The department of rehabilitation and correction may make contracts for the sale of roadmaking materials prepared by prisoners pursuant to section 5145.15 of the Revised Code with any department, public institution, or subdivision of the state or with any person and for furnishing and delivering the roadmaking material for use upon the appropriate roads, streets, and highways.